cmtchssn/Dissertation/README.md

 Meeting Jesse soon.
 Going to troubleshoot the camera issues I was having.
 I'm pretty sure I just need to reset the cam position, but we'll see.
 Indeed, the cam just needed a reset.
 My D4 script is now more modular.
 Next time I'm in I need to apply the same techniques to my other scripts.
 Then I can load all of my shapes up with audio and start making some darn music!

+### Day 027
+Updated Dn scripts to their respective modular versions.
+Biggest issue I had was with the D12.
+The D12 has 5 vertices per face so I assumed using the same method of finding each contact point (5 in this case), I could compare to global positions of D12 vertices.
+Nothing was happening, though.
+So I checked each contact point and found out there are only 4 contact points in the collision.
+So now I'm comparing a face with 5 vertices to 4 vertices in contact with the ground.
+It seems stable enough, but not ideal.
+I expect more issues, honestly.
+But as long as it is working now, I'm happy.
+I wonder if the D12 has faces that aren't flat.

+I'm having garbage collection issues.
+When I spawn several objects, the frame rate and audio skips and slows down.
+There are some tutorials from Unity addressing similar issues that I should look into more.
+The Unity profiler shows that each shapes `OnCollisionStay()` process is running up the garbage.
+This is definitely a must-fix.
+Jesse may know more.
+I'll work on it next time.

 ---

 ### Jesse Meeting 001